 - Canary build: Canary builds are the bleeding edge.
 Released daily, this build has not been tested or used, it's released as soon as it's built.
 Because there's no guarantee that it will even run in some cases, it uses it's own profile and settings, and can be run side by side another Chrome channel.
 By default, it also reports crashes and usage statistics to Google (you can disable this on the download page).

-- Other builds: If you're absolutely crazy, you can download the latest working (and that's a very loose definition of working) build by going to the Chromium continuous build waterfall, looking at the number near the top under "LKGR", and then going to this Google Storage bucket and downloading the corresponding build.
+- Other builds: If you're absolutely crazy, you can download the latest working (and that's a very loose definition of working) build from download-chromium.appspot.com.
+You can also look for a more specific recent build by going to the Chromium continuous build waterfall, looking at the number near the top under "LKGR", and then going to this Google Storage bucket and downloading the corresponding build.

 : Early access releases (Canary builds and Dev and Beta channels) will be only partly translated into languages other than English.
 Text related to new features may not get translated into all languages until the feature is released in the Stable channel.